-Prior to joining JFCS, Melissa served as Director of Adult Services for Intermountain Centers in Tucson.
-Prior to this, she oversaw therapeutic residential programs serving at-risk children and adolescents in her role as Clinical Director of Residential Services and later as Director of the Assessment and Intervention Center.
+Before joining JFCS Melissa served as Director of Adult Services for Intermountain Centers in Tucson.
+Prior to this she oversaw therapeutic residential programs serving at-risk children and adolescents in her role as Clinical Director of Residential Services and later as Director of the Assessment and Intervention Center.

 Melissa brings with her a strong background in program development for adult outpatient services, community-based therapeutic programs for at-risk children and adolescents, and intensive in-home services.
 She has also developed trainings on various topics such as trauma-informed care and suicide prevention.